GeoVueJS/cesium-vueuse/packages/best.en-US.md

 ### MaybeRefOrAsyncGetter and toPromiseValue

-To better support asynchronous data processing, Cesium VueUse extends the concept of `MaybeRefOrGetter`:
+To better support asynchronous data processing, Vesium extends the concept of `MaybeRefOrGetter`:

 1. Introduces the `MaybeRefOrAsyncGetter` type
 2. Implements the `toPromiseValue` method